-5- or 8-liter steel watering cans hot-dipped in zinc.
-Perfectly balanced.
+Perfectly balanced steel watering cans hot-dipped in zinc to prevent rust.
 Comes with replacable brass rose to delicately water seedlings.
 Cans hold 1.3 or 2 gallons of water and come in silver or green.
-Haws cans are made in England. (more info)
+Made in England since 1886. (

 Take care to maintain proper pressure while watering.
-Without enough pressure, water begins to leak and dribble down the brass plate rather than spraying.
+Without enough pressure, water begins to leak and dribble down the brass plate rather than spraying out into your garden.
 The watering can may need to be refilled or tilted more steeply.
-For a heavier spray over a more limited area, the brass plate can be fitted pointing downwards toward the ground.
+For a heavier spray over a limited area, the brass plate can be fitted pointing downwards toward the ground.
 When using the rose for a gentle spray, be sure to fit it on to the spout pointing upwards.

 Leaves and debris should be kept out of the can so the spout doesn't clog.
 The rose should be washed occasionally so bits don't get stuck in the spray holes.
-Should the rose become clogged, wash out with pressurized water from a tap or hose, or alternatively, blast through the brass holes with a tire pump at the local gas station.
-Peek into the inside of the rose.
-If it isn’t debris, it may be green algae or limescale build-up could be causing the blockage.
+If the rose does become clogged, wash it out with pressurized water from a tap or hose, or alternatively, blast through the brass holes with an air pump.
+If it visible debris is not clogging the rose, green algae or limescale build-up could be causing the blockage.
 For algae, soak the rose in a white vinegar overnight.
 Rinse thoroughly after soaking.
 For limescale, soak the rose in a biodegradable descaler, such as those used for removing lime from coffee makers.

-The watering can and brass rose are handmade in England by Haws.
-Starting with sheets of steel, the body, base and spout are cut out.
-Each component is then shaped and rolled on machines, and all the parts joined together by interlocking flanges and spot-welded by hand.
+To make this watering can, a craftsman cuts the body, base and spout out of a sheet of steel.
+Each component is then shaped and rolled on machines, and all the parts are joined together by interlocking flanges, then spot-welded by hand.
 The assembled can is then hot-dipped into a galvanizing zinc bath and painted.

 Water your more delicate house plants with a gentle spray from a Haws Brass Mister.